 The ML-enhanced framework was applied to compute the distribution of monovalent electrolyte ions outside a charged oil-in-water emulsion droplet (de Graaf et al. 2008; Bier et al. 2008) at room temperature T = 298 K. Positive and negative ions were considered to be of the same size to simplify the system and focus on analyzing the effects of polarization charges on the density distributions.
 Such model systems have been considered in previous numerical studies of electrolyte ions near polarizable nanospheres (Messina 2002; dos Santos et al. 2011; Shen et al. 2017).
 All ions were modeled as Lennard-Jones (LJ) spheres of diameter $\sigma =$ 0.357 nm.
 The oil-water emulsion droplet was modeled as a spherical, dielectric interface with surface charge Q = -60eand radius $a = 7.5\sigma \approx 2.7$ nm.
 The whole system of ions and the droplet was taken to be in a large spherical simulation cell of radius $b = 40\sigma \approx 14$ nm.
 The emulsion surface and the simulation cell boundary were modeled as spherical LJ walls.
-All excluded-volume interactions were modeled using the repulsive 6-12 LJ potential with $\epsilon{LJ} = 1 k_B T$ and cutoff $r_c = 2^{1/6} \sigma$.
+All excluded-volume interactions were modeled using the repulsive 6-12 LJ potential with $\epsilon{LJ} = 1 k_B T$ and cutoff $r_c = 2^{1/6}\sigma.$

-The dielectric permittivity of oil was taken to be $\epsilon_0 = 2$, while water was associated with $\epsilon{\rm w}=78.5$.
-The difference in the polarizable properties of oil and water lead to surface polarization charges.
+The dielectric permittivity of oil was taken to be $\epsilon_0 = 2$ , while water was associated with $\epsilon_w = 78.5$ .
+The difference in the polarizable properties of oil and water lead to induced charges on the oil-water interface.
 Electrostatic interactions arising from the bare and induced charge interactions in the system were modeled using the forces originating from the functional described in Eq.
 (4).
-The oil-water dielectric interface (which can be considered as the surface of the NP) was meshed with M=1082 mesh points; higher M values were found to yield similar densities indicating that M=1082 was large enough to obtain converged density profiles.
-In addition to the system with no added electrolyte, systems with $c \approx$ 0.02, 0.1, 0.2 M were considered to analyze the effects of changing the electrolyte concentration c on the ionic distributions.
-Together with the 60 counterions (associated with the charged oil-water droplet), these concentrated electrolytes correspond to systems with a total of 350, 1514, and 2968 ions respectively.
+The oil-water dielectric interface (which can be considered as the surface of the NP) was meshed with M = 1082 mesh points; higher M values were found to yield similar densities indicating that M = 1082 was large enough to obtain converged density profiles.
+In addition to the system with no added electrolyte, systems with electrolytes characterized by concentration $c \approx 0.02, 0.1$ M were considered to analyze the effects of changing c on the ionic distributions.
+Together with the 60 counterions (associated with the charged oil-water droplet), these concentrated electrolytes correspond to systems with a total of 350 and 1514 ions respectively.
 Simulation of the smallest system (60 ions) assuming non-polarizable NP surface was also performed for assessing the role of surface polarizability.

-It should be noted that the ML procedure was only trained for smaller systems with counterions (c=0, thus in the absence of co-ions).
-Further the training was performed for relatively smaller computational time (up to 2 million).
-With the application of the ML-enhanced framework to the aforementioned systems, we are elucidating the transferability of the features learned for the smaller system to different but related physical systems (with finite c, presence of co-ions, and long-time dynamics).
-Such an extended application of the developed ML models is possible, in part, because addition of electrolytes weaken the effective interaction between counterion and oil-water surface as a result of the screened electrostatic forces.
+It should be noted that the ML procedure was only trained for smaller systems with counterions (c = 0, thus in the absence of co-ions).
+Further the training was performed for relatively smaller computational time (up to 2 million steps).
+With the application of the ML-enhanced framework to the aforementioned electrolyte systems, we are elucidating the transferability of the features learned for the smaller system to different, larger physical systems (with additional coions and salt counterions, and long-time dynamics).
+Such an extended application of the developed ML models is possible, in part, because the addition of electrolytes weaken the effective interaction between counterions and oil-water surface as a result of the screened electrostatic forces.